cf-platform-eng/tileinspect/README.md

 ### `tileinspect stemcell`

-Prints the stemcell criteria information for this tile
+Prints the stemcell criteria information for this tile.

 ### `tileinspect check-config`
 Compares the tile's property blueprints and a config file (in JSON or YAML format) and checks if this config could be used to deploy this tile.

-Specifically, this check will:
+Specifically, this will check that the config file:
-* Check the config file for syntax errors
+* Is proper JSON or YAML
-* Check the config file for a `product-properties` section
+* Has a top-level `product-properties` section
-* Check the config file for properties that are not defined in the tile
+* Only has properties that are defined in the tile
-* Check the config file for properties that are not available, because they are in a selector property option that was not selected
+* Only has properties that are in a selected option of a `selector` property
-* Check the tile for any required properties without defaults that are not supplied in the config file
+* Has values for all required properties without defaults.

 ### `tileinspect make-config`